All Episodes

 It's astonishing.

-And frankly, you know, they did everything they could do to ignore you.
+And frankly, they did everything they could do to ignore you.

 There's actually a pretty interesting post editorial today about this.

-But you know what collusion really is when you got the left wing media mob, you got the big tech media mob, you got a presidential candidate that's in the their their candidate protection program living in his basement bunker, never asking this guy a single tough question, uh, and then doing the work of the campaign, the Biden campaign, trashing the president every second, every hour of every day.
+But you know what collusion really is when you got the left-wing media mob, you got the big tech media mob, you got a presidential candidate that's in their candidate protection program living in his basement bunker, never asking this guy a single tough question, and then doing the work of the campaign, the Biden campaign, trashing the president every second, every hour of every day.

 Now, I'm just worried about information, Peter.